top of page

 7. 2-3 pairs of Comfortable breathable clothes for sunny days: quick dry cotton T-shirts, trousers, pairs of Breathable cotton socks etc.

-8. 1-2 pairs of Warm Insulating Clothes for winters (temperatures can go as low as 5 degrees during peak winters) - Thermals, An insulating jacket, Merino wool cap & muffler/bandana, ,Thick Woolen socks and gloves) for cold nights.
+8. 1-2 pairs of Warm Insulating Clothes for winters (temperatures can go as low as 10 degrees during peak winters) - An insulating jacket, Merino wool cap & muffler/bandana, ,Thick Woolen socks and gloves) for cold nights.

 10. Water resistant trekking trousers are recommended.
 We do NOT allow denim jeans.

-11. A rucksack (preferably with waterproof covering).
+11. A rucksack (with waterproof covering).
 We do NOT allow suitcases, duffle bags, carry bags or trolley bags as they do not work in mountainous terrains.

 15. A bath towel

-16. Rubber Boots or Gum Boots (They can be bought locally in Dibang itself for INR500/Pair)
+17. Rubber Boots or Gum Boots in case of rainy forecast (They can be bought locally in Dibang itself for INR500/Pair)

 20. A hat/cap to protect against the sun.